-Updated July 2016: The menu has not changed in a year but friends continue to enjoy the black pepper filet ($156) with a creamy black pepper sauce flambéed in brandy was tender, yes, super tender and perfectly cooked.
+Updated June 2017: The menu menu never changes but friends continue to enjoy the black pepper filet ($156) with a creamy black pepper sauce flambéed in brandy was tender, yes, super tender and perfectly cooked.
 The grilled salmon in tamarind sauce ($182) again, perfectly cooked with a delicious sauce that had the exact right amount of zing.
 Grilled octopus ($128) met with rave reviews as did the spinach and pear salad ($79.)
 The pork shank tacos ($81, easily shared) were tested for the third time and still full of flavor and tender.
 I chose the crab and chicken roll ($129) – a crispy chicken breast stuffed with fresh crab served in a guijillo and almond sauce, a wonderful combination that was filling, yet light.
 (The menu claims it’s served with wild rice, it isn’t.
 Hola Uncle Ben’s.)
 Popular with two diners was the sesame tuna in a citrus soy sauce ($199) – seared (more like kissed) yellowtail tuna served with an avocado and chicharron salad and a “spicy, fresh sauce…it’s worth it…” There’s more on the menu: 11 appetizers, two soups, three salads, nine mains, eight fish and shrimp dishes, three “star” offerings such as “ Lola La Grande Shrimp,” plus a sandwich, a burger and a pasta, finishing with six desserts.
 Only open in the evening, the quality of the food seems to be improving .I’m happy about that as I really, really like the owner, Alfredo Gomez Rubio – he is a strong supporter of Centro Historico and of music.
 No other restaurant in Centro (in Mazatlan?) has the selection of jazz and blues to accompany your dinner.

 Hits: The menu has a good variety and the price point is decent; remember there is live music every night.
 Reservations are recommended.
 Bathrooms are clean but need a facelift.
 Open every day.